Cost of Living in Japan

 If you are thinking about moving to Japan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Japan is generally quite high, with the average cost of rent for a one-bedroom apartment in a city center being quite expensive.
-Prices can vary greatly depending on the location and size of the property, but overall, housing in Japan is more expensive than in many other countries," explained one expat living in Japan.
+Prices can vary greatly depending on the location and size of the property, but overall, housing in Japan is more expensive than in many other countries," said one person in Japan.

 What are typical rental prices for expats in Japan?

 "The rental price for a nice 1 bedroom apartment in Japan can vary greatly depending on the location, size, and amenities.
 Generally, the cost of a nice 1 bedroom apartment in Japan can range from around $800 to $2,000 per month.
-For a nice 2 bedroom apartment, the cost can range from around $1,500 to $3,500 per month," said one expat.
+For a nice 2 bedroom apartment, the cost can range from around $1,500 to $3,500 per month," commented one expat living in Japan.

 What appliances are typically included in a rental?